Shed Felt Buying Guide

 Shed Felt Quality

-As with all things, the quality of shed felt does matter.
+As with all things, the quality of the shed felt matters.
 It is essential that you purchase a reputable brand, as a cheap, inferior product could turn out to be expensive in the long run.
 Cheaper products are made with inferior materials that are used in smaller quantities.

 Finished cheaper products usually weigh less per metre, which means they are thinner than good-quality shed felt.
 This also means that they do not last as long.
 You could find yourself replacing a cheap Green Mineral felt a couple of years after installing it.